Jeff Stoutland: Philadelphia Eagles

 Sirianni has also credited Stoutland for being one of the main inspirations for the Tush Push, a controversial play resembling a scrum where a quarterback would be pushed from behind by two players while the offensive line simultaneously moves forward to convert short yardage situations.
 It would be Stoutland who would contact Scottish rugby coach Richie Gray, with the intent to bring him in during the 2023 offseason to refine the play's technique.

-The 2024 season especially cemented his reputation, as he was responsible for the turnaround of Mekhi Becton, and he coached running back Saquon Barkley to a record 2,504 combined rushing yards between the regular season and playoffs, which broke a prior NFL rushing record previously held by Terrel Davis since 1998.
+The 2024 season especially cemented his reputation, as he was responsible for the turnaround of Mekhi Becton, and he coached running back Saquon Barkley to a record 2,504 combined rushing yards between the regular season and playoffs, which broke a prior NFL rushing record previously held by Terrell Davis since 1998.